xaprb/story/exampleSite/content/talks/adirondack.md

 your speaking history.
 <!--more-->

 Talks are designed to go together with slides.
-I (Baron, the author of Story) create a talk page for every speaking appearance.
+I (the author of Story) create a talk page for every speaking appearance.

 You can reuse slides between talks, so multiple talks pages link to the same